AdamCorrao/pub-Corrao_2025_09/README.md

 - Assemble a phase diagram dataset (Xarray dataset, netcdf4 file) from DRNets files.
 ### WaferSimulator_3libraries
 - Simulate combinatorial library datasets to be used in experiment campaigns.
+-----
+## Scripts
+###
-### Campaign_geoseries
+### AlLiFe_geoseries.py
 - Run an experiment campaign where measurements are sampled from a grid of points with evolving resolution.
-### Campaign_random
+### AlLiFe_random.py
 - Run an experiment campaign where measurements are randomly sampled from unmeasured points.
-### Campaign_AIdriven
+### AlLiFe_AIdriven.py
 - Run an experiment campaign where measurements are sampled from a cumulative distribution function calculated from the GPC uncertainty for unmeasured points combined with an on/off edge characteristic (i.e., 0 = neighboring points all have the same label, 1 = any neighboring point has a different label).
------
-## Scripts
+### Slurm -> full_campaign_options.py
+- Run a slurm script (multiapproach_singlerun.sbatch)